Annie Miller (tennis): Tennis career

+Post-tennis life

 After the 1998 US Open, Miller made the decision to attend college at University of Michigan, where she received a Bachelor in Business Administration (BBA) and Master of Accounting degree at University of Michigan Ross School of Business.

-Following her tennis career, she worked at Pricewaterhouse Coopers, Fenway Sports Group (now Fenway Sports Management), and adidas.
+Following her tennis career, she worked at Pricewaterhouse Coopers, Fenway Sports Group (now Fenway Sports Management), and Adidas.

 Awards

 In a 1991 junior competition, Miller won the U.S. National 16s and 1992 Easter Bowl 18s.
 The following year she received the Clairol/WTA Tennis Scholarship at the U.S. Open.
 Two years later, she received the 1994 International Hall of Fame Sportsmanship Award.